JulianBierbaum/fastapi_showcase/README.md

 - Better code separation
 - Ability to add prefixes
 - Can be reused across multiple FastAPI applications
+- Authentication can be in a seperate file instead of the FastAPI App

 TL;DR: APIRouter is better for larger applications, routers help in organizing your code into modular chunks.